 The Curology experience doesn’t end with the delivery though.
 Customers are able to connect with their healthcare provider to ask any questions or concerns (such as, “Why is my skin peeling?”).
 As customers see improvement in their skin, the Curology skin care products can be tweaked as they enter maintenance mode.

 The Curology skin care routine consists of three products: cleanser, custom formula, moisturizer.

 The Curology cleanser is a gentle, lightly foaming, non-clogging facial cleanser that is formulated without any irritants or fragrance.
 It is said to help keep your skin clear, fresh, and clog-free.

 Curology Custom Formula

-The Curology custom formula is created by one of the brand’s dermatology providers based on your answers to their questionnaire and the pictures you send.
+The Curology custom formula is created by one of the brand’s dermatology providers based on your answers to the Curology quiz and the pictures you send.
 We’ll discuss the key ingredients that you may find in this formula in the next section.

 There are actually two Curology moisturizers:

 - “The Moisturizer” – provides cool, layerable moisture for normal to oily skin

 - “The Rich Moisturizer” – provides deep hydration for dry or aging skin